-Stop losing your earrings!
 We’ve all held on to a single, solitary earring in the hopes of finding its mate, or getting a match made.
-I want to share with you some of the tips and tricks I’ve learned from being in the jewelry industry for over a decade on how to stop losing earrings, and what to do with the unmatched friends you’ve collected.
+I want to share with you some of the tips and tricks I’ve learned from over a decade of experience in the jewelry industry on how to stop losing earrings, and what to do with the unmatched friends you’ve collected.

 You can always go with the trusty lever back earring, but I’ve found that it can often be distracting to many designs.
 They’re usually a little more expensive and difficult to put on.
 The spring locking back that flips up gives many people a feeling of security.

 So what do you do with those lone, unmatched earring?

 Well, you could certainly rock just the one earring, but it does take the right earring and style to pull this hot trend off.
 Sometimes you can have the earrings transformed into a pendant or find someone to make you a match, but it isn’t going to be easy, inexpensive, or look exactly the same.